bdrhoa/TangoCard_Java_SDK/README.md

 <a name="sdk_support_resolve"></a>
 ## Resolving Issues ##

-To expidite any issues you might be experiencing with our `Tango Card Service API` or our `Tango Card SDKs`, gather as much information by using the following two resolution approaches, and include the results when you contact us through <a href="mailto:sdk@tangocard.com?Subject=Tango Card C#/.NET 4.0 SDK Question">sdk@tangocard.com</a>.
+To expidite any issues you might be experiencing with our `Tango Card Service API` or our `Tango Card SDKs`, gather as much information by using the following two resolution approaches, and include the results when you contact us through <a href="mailto:sdk@tangocard.com?Subject=Tango Card Java SDK Question">sdk@tangocard.com</a>.
+We will respond to inquiries within one business day.

 <a name="sdk_support_health_check"></a>
 ### Service Health Check ###